defenseunicorns/uds-cli/adr/0007-carbon-svelte-vs-web-components.md

   </nav>
 ```

-and then we can customize it and add the `withIcon` attribute as a slot to allow the ability to have an icon and be able to chose a what icon
+and then we can customize it and add the `withIcon` attribute as a slot to allow the ability to have an icon and be able to chose any icon

 ```Svelte
   <nav class="bx--header__nav">